 Estimation of the value of solving these problems

-Visualisation of key problems
+Visualization of key problems

-In depth analysis of most valuable problems to solve: what needs to be solved?
+In-depth analysis of most valuable problems to solve: What needs to be solved?
 What are the limits/requirements of our target group?

 - What is the value for your company to solve these problems?